timescale/docs/promscale/downsampling/index.md

 reduce cost and increase performance.
 Querying downsampled data gets faster as the size of the data decreases.

-The two downsampling methods are
+The two downsampling methods are:

 * [PromQL based recording rules](recording) offered by Prometheus
 * [Continuous aggregates](caggs) offered by TimescaleDB